Wogrim/Git-CLI/readme.md

 since we generally want tracking branches, check which of your branches are tracking using
 `git branch -vv`
-(there will be something like *\[origin/branchname]* next to tracking branches; you should have some if you cloned the remote repository)
+(there will be something like *\[origin/branchname]* next to tracking branches; you should have one if you cloned the remote repository)
+if you only have one remote repository, grab another (and set it up for tracking) with
+`git checkout branchname`
+OR
+`git checkout -t origin/branchname`

 if you have a local branch that isn't set to track the remote branch it should be in sync with, use
 `git branch -u origin/branchname`

 to update your local commit list for remote branches
 `git fetch origin`
-but to update your local branch's files to match you must merge them (which can have conflicts)
+if your local branch's files are not up to date, you must merge them (which can have conflicts)
-`

 OR combine these steps with a pull
 `git pull`